IlyaLisov/postgres-neo4j-migration-tool/README.md

 migration - then all
 columns will be migrated and no labels will be added to generated nodes.

-If you want to migrate relationships, you need to add labels to your migrated nodes.
-This restriction may be changed in the future.
+If you want to migrate relationships, you need to add labels to ensure type of nodes to be connected.
+You can omit this tag if you sure that all of your nodes have unique id.

 Note that at first we exclude columns and only after rename them.
 So if you will rename excluded columns, it was excluded and no columns with this name will be renamed.

+We recommend to provide all available fields to be sure that correct data will be saved to Neo4j.

 ### How it works?